mandiant/flare-vm/README.md

 * Finally, execute the installer script as follow:
   * `.\install.ps1`
     * You can also pass your password as an argument: `.\install.ps1 -password <password>`

-After installation it is recommended to switch to "host-only" networking mode adn take a VM snapshot.
+* After installation it is recommended to switch to "host-only" networking mode and take a VM snapshot

 Contributing
 ===